ARMmbed/mbed-os-5-docs/docs/reference/contributing/tools/exporter.md

  - Takes input from the resource scan.
  - Uses the flags in the build profiles.
- - Has a single template file for each file type they produce.
-For example, an eclipse CDT project would have one template for `.project` files and one for `.cproject` files.
+ - Has a single template file for each file type produced.
+For example, an Eclipse CDT project would have one template for `.project` files and one for `.cproject` files.
  - Does not call Mbed CLI.
-It is possible to export from the website, which will not include Mbed CLI in the resulting zip.
+It is possible to export from the website, which does not include Mbed CLI in the resulting zip.

 #### Export subsystem structure